Ancastal/BankPlugin/README.md

-Apologies for the oversight.
-Here's the revised version of the README.md, including the menu commands and admin
-commands:

 # BankPlugin for Minecraft

 BankPlugin is a Minecraft plugin that allows players to create and manage virtual banks and accounts within the game.
 It